edwinnglabs/karpiu/README.md

 **Karpiu** is a package designed for Marketing Mix Modeling (MMM) by calling [Orbit](https://github.com/uber/orbit) from the backend.
 Karpiu is still in its beta version.
 Please use it at your own risk.

-# Documentation
+# Tutorials & Documentation

-For usage in details, users can refer to this [documentation](https://edwinng.com/karpiu/).
+For usage, users can refer to this [documentation](https://edwinng.com/karpiu/).

 # Installation

 To access the development version, please follow the below instructions or simply use `make install-dev` after cloning the repository.
-Due to the dependencies of `pystan==2.19.1.1`, it is recommended to fufill condition `python<=3.8` to have the best experience.
+Due to the dependencies of `pystan==2.19.1.1`, it is recommended to fulfill condition `python<=3.8` to have the best experience.

 ```bash
 $ git clone https://github.com/edwinnglabs/karpiu.git